weixingsun/jBProF/README.md

     1. sometimes there may be duplicated method, it usually caused by JIT recompilation.
     2. add feature to get instance level variable values, like ArrayList.size, HashMap.size, from JVMTI api
-    3. add feature to trigger tuning when a method latency > threshold.
-    4. add feature to report on factors which selected by PCA.
+    3. add feature to report on factors which selected by PCA.